waxframework/routing/README.md

 `routes/ajax/api.php`

+Sometimes third-party plugins don't load when using the WordPress rest route.
+To fix this issue we are creating our own route system (Ajax Route).

 Registering an AJAX route is similar to registering a REST route.
 Instead of using the `Route` class, you need to use the `Ajax` class.

 Here is an example of registering an AJAX route to get a user's data: